-Crossings is an ongoing project exploring connections between traditional African music and 20th-21st century African and Western piano repertoire, featuring collaborations between a diverse array of artists, concerts, lectures and commissions.
-The project launched on May 25, ‘23 at Brooklyn Conservatory of Music, NY with kora master Malang Jobarteh, with performances of traditional and new West African works for kora alongside piano pieces by John Cage, Nkeiru Okoye, Philip Glass, Joshua Uzoigwe and Fred Onovwerosuoke, and the world premiere of “Passage” for kora and piano by Jobarteh and Randall.
+Crossings is an ongoing project exploring connections between traditional West African music and 20th-21st century African and Western piano repertoire, featuring collaborations between a diverse array of artists, concerts, lectures and commissions.
+The project launched on May 25, ‘23 at Brooklyn Conservatory of Music, NY with kora master Malang Jobarteh, featuring traditional and new West African works for kora alongside piano pieces by John Cage, Nkeiru Okoye, Philip Glass, Joshua Uzoigwe and Fred Onovwerosuoke, and the world premiere of “Passage” for kora and piano, written by Jobarteh and Randall.
 The Crossings launch concert was supported by New Music USA’s ‘22-’23 Creator Fund.

 Brooklyn Conservatory of Music, 58 7th Ave, Brooklyn, NY 11217

-Malang Jobarteh and Chelsea Randall perform "Passage," co-written by the artists for their duo concert "Crossings" at The Brooklyn Conservatory of Music on May 25, 2023.
+Malang Jobarteh and Chelsea Randall perform "Passage," co-written by the artists for the launch of the Crossings Project at The Brooklyn Conservatory of Music on May 25th, 2023.

 Program